New pickups from Ram, Chevy heat up big-truck competition

 Share via Email

-DETROIT — Ram and Chevrolet are rolling out brawny-looking new models that are larger, lighter and more efficient than their predecessors.
+DETROIT — The competition for full-size pickup truck customers in the U.S. is as rough-and-tumble as ever, with Ram and Chevrolet rolling out brawny-looking new models that are larger, lighter and more efficient than their predecessors.

-For the first time in recent memory, two Detroit automakers are introducing new big trucks at the Motor City's auto show at the same time.
-Chevrolet rolled out the 2019 Silverado Saturday night, while Fiat Chrysler's Ram brand unveils a new pickup Monday morning.
+For the first time in recent memory, two Detroit automakers are introducing new big trucks at the Motor City's auto show at the same time, in a hot sales market that U.S.-based automakers have dominated for years.
+Last year, Ford, Fiat-Chrysler and General Motors combined sold more than 2.2 million full-size trucks, controlling 93

+Big pickup truck sales are important to automakers, which make huge profits on them.
+Sales rose nearly 6

-Both are meaner-looking and bigger, but slimmed down from their current weights.
-Each has sophisticated engine or transmission improvements that give them better gas mileage.
+GM unveiled the Silverado Saturday night, while Fiat Chrysler is to roll out the new Ram Monday at the North American International Auto Show.
+Both are meaner-looking and bigger, but much lighter.
+Each has sophisticated engine or transmission improvements that give them better gas mileage as they go after the F-Series.

+Ford is countering that with its first diesel engine on the F-150, a

+Style and performance are about the only ways the companies can differentiate themselves because quality has improved greatly, said Karl Brauer, executive publisher of Autotrader and Kelley Blue Book.
+"They're giving the trucks more aggressive styling, which helps make them stand out," he said.
+"Also they're giving them verifiable increases in performance."

 Editors' Picks